Briefing: the public relations consultancy business

 The flipside of this is that salaries for consumer public relations specialists are comparatively low, especially given the remorseless pressure to be creative while promoting what are often undifferentiated products and maintaining good client relationships in the face of fierce competition.

-(As an aside, if the language used by team members involves talk of ‘brands’, they’re probably working in marketing PR.
-If the discussion revolves around ‘reputation’, they’re probably focused on corporate PR.)
+As a clue to orientation, if the language used by team members involves talk of ‘brands’, they’re probably working in marketing PR.
+If the discussion revolves around ‘reputation’, they’re probably focused on corporate PR.

 As an alternative to agency or consultancy, you could think of yourself as working for a professional services firm, the phrase that covers lawyers, accountants and management consultants.